 To get the maximum traction for your pins, they should be created in a way that they can go viral and potentially bring you a lot of traffic.

-So, the features for a viral pin are:
+So, the features of a viral pin are:

 - A good description.
 Your pins should contain a good description of your content.
 People should know what type of content they will get when they click on your pins.